JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/02-Monad-Ask/01-Monad-Ask.md

 ## Derived Functions

-Most of the time, we want a specific field from our settings object and nto the entire thing.
+Most of the time, we want a specific field from our settings object and not the entire thing.
 Thus, `ask` isn't too helpful in this regard.
-However, that's why we have [`asks`](https://pursuit.purescript.org/packages/purescript-transformers/4.1.0/docs/Control.Monad.Reader.Class#v:asks), which takes a function from our settings object to the field we actually want:
+Fortunately, we have [`asks`](https://pursuit.purescript.org/packages/purescript-transformers/4.1.0/docs/Control.Monad.Reader.Class#v:asks), which uses a function to map our settings object to the field we actually want:
 ```purescript
 type Settings = { editable :: Boolean, fontSize :: Int }